ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

   * Browsed previously completed group projects together and took notes.
   * Discussed stakeholder stories and their feedback.
   * Work on documentation with a focus on background research and state-of-the-art survey.
-  * Make data model (we build a relational entity diagram of data model).
+  * Make data model (build a relational entity diagram of data model).

 **Attendees:** everyone in attendance.